 How to Get a Pomegranate to Set Fruit

-Some pomegranate trees are strictly ornamental and may be grown for their striking flowers, which bloom from late May until fall.
+Some pomegranate trees are strictly ornamental and are grown for their striking flowers, which bloom from late May until fall.
 Five to seven crepe-like flowers hang in a cluster from their urn-shaped calyx and range from brilliant red to orange or white.
 Attractive to hummingbirds, the blooms may be single or double flowering; however, the double cultivars rarely produce fruit.

 Reasons for No Fruit